coffee-cup/ul/README.md

 ## Running

-The compiler can be run against language files to produce a pretty printed version of the file.
+The compiler can be run against language files to type check them.
 Options can be specified to change the default behaviour.

 The built compiler is located in the `bin/` directory.